srikailash/srikailash.github.io/_posts/2021-01-10-A-social-app-we-created.md

 <br>
 Hello there, hope you are having a great start of the year 2021!<br>
-Before I start with the app details I will tell you how we came up with the idea:
+Before I start with the app details I will tell you how we came up with the idea.

 After graduation, I moved to Amsterdam(Yay!!) for my first job and thankfully I had a <a href="https://www.instagram.com/arihantgupta0/">friend</a> that took off some of the social burden(aka making new friends) that comes with moving.